psaux-it/woocommerce-aras-kargo/README.md

 ## User Defined Settings
 Please set below settings manually in the script.
 While auto update triggers we always keep these settings.
 So it is enough to set one time.
-For mail notification you need working mail server like postfix with 'mail' command which comes with mailutils linux package.
+For shop manager & system admin mail notifications you need working mail server like postfix with 'mail' command which comes with mailutils linux package.
+If you use mutt, ssmtp, sendmail etc. please edit mail function as you wish.
+You can find detailed info about below settings in script comments.

+- delivery_time
+- max_distance
+- cron_minute
+- cron_minute_update
+- on_calendar
 - error_log
 - access_log
 - company_name